okta/okta-auth-dotnet/MIGRATING.md

 ## Authentication Response

-Similar to the Auth SDK, the IDX client return a response with an authentication status that indicates how to proceed with the authentication flow.
+Similar to the Auth SDK, the IDX client returns a response with an authentication status that indicates how to proceed with the authentication flow.
 Check out the Authentication Status section [here](https://github.com/okta/okta-idx-dotnet#authentication-status) for more details.

 ## Handling errors